Is medicinal cannabis legal?

 The dose of medicinal cannabis depends on the medical condition, the individual, and the concentration of active cannabinoids in the medicine.
 Your doctor will advise you and implement a treatment plan.
 The general dosing advice is to start with a low dose, and slowly increase this over time until optimal effect is achieved.

 Can I take medicinal cannabis alongside other prescription medicines?

 CanndeoCare provides product information to health care professionals through its CanndeoCare™ Portal.
 This information includes drug-drug interactions and other prescribing considerations.
 Information is also available to patients in the Consumer Medicine Information leaflet for each individual product.
 This leaflet is available through your doctor.
 Your doctor will be best placed to guide your use of medicinal cannabis alongside other medications.

 Can I drive while taking medicinal cannabis?

-The use of medicinal cannabis does not exempt patients from other laws including driving regulations.
-This is in common with several other medications.
+The use of medicinal cannabis does not exempt patients from impaired driving regulations.
 In particular, elevated levels of THC in the bloodstream may cause drivers to be in breach of local driving regulations (this is the case in Australia).
-We suggest you consult with your healthcare professional or law enforcement agency on how to remain compliant with driving regulations while taking medicinal cannabis.
+Consult with your healthcare professional on how to remain compliant with driving regulations while taking medicinal cannabis.

 Does medicinal cannabis have side effects?

-As with all medicines, cannabis medicines are not free of side effects.
+As with all medicines, cannabis medicines can produce side effects and it is not for everyone.
 Information regarding possible side effects are listed in the Product Information and Consumer Medicine Information available to doctors.
-We also strongly recommend that the use of medicinal cannabis alongside other substances and medications is discussed with your doctor as part of a treatment plan.
+The use of medicinal cannabis alongside other medications should be discussed with your doctor as part of a treatment plan.